tc39/proposal-pattern-matching/README.md

 [Scala](http://www.scala-lang.org/files/archive/spec/2.11/08-pattern-matching.html#pattern-binders).
 Its main differences from `as` are that the variable goes before the match and `@` is more terse -- specially since spaces aren't necessary.

+One disadvantage of this syntax is that it might conflict with `@decorator`s

 ```js
 match (x) {